 The treatment for melanoma is mainly surgical but other treatments, including chemotherapy and radiotherapy, are increasingly used, especially if it is not possible to remove all the melanoma or if the melanoma is diagnosed at a relatively late stage..

 How common is melanoma?

-Half of all melanomas occur in the those aged over 65 years; but melanoma can affect young adults too: even people in their 20s and 30s.
+About 3 in 10 of all melanomas occur in the those aged over 75 years.
+However, melanoma can affect young adults too, even people in their 20s and 30s.

 What causes melanoma?

 Melanoma has a number of causes: some of which you can do something about, others which are beyond your control.